The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: The characteristics of photometric redshifts in the mock catalogue

 The distribution of $Qz$ values recovered from the mock catalogue is compared with that from the observations in Fig.~\ref{fig:qz_histo} (the different panels have different levels of zooming).
 The distribution for the mock galaxies is impressively close to those estimated for the PAUS galaxies, particularly for the subsample with spectroscopic matches (labelled as PAUS SPEC\footnote{The PAUS SPEC is a subsample of PAUS PHOTO that has been matched with some overlapping spectroscopic surveys, in order to have spectroscopic redshift.
 This subsample has been already used in Section~\ref{sec:photoz} to obtain estimates of the photometric redshift errors (see Fig.~\ref{fig:zb_zspec}).}).

 We next consider, in Fig.~\ref{fig:sn}, the centralised estimate of the scatter, $\sigma_{68}$, as a function of magnitude, for different subsamples from the mock, defined using the $Qz$ value.
 This plot can be compared with the upper panel of fig.~3 from \cite{Eriksen2020}.
-The agreement with the PAUS SPEC sample is remarkably good, though we note that this sample is biased towards brighter galaxies than the magnitude-limited mock catalogue, because of the difficulties in getting spectra of very faint objects.
+The agreement with the PAUS SPEC sample is remarkably good (especially when selecting the best 50 per cent of the sample based on the $Qz$ value), though we note that this sample is biased towards brighter galaxies than the magnitude-limited mock catalogue, because of the difficulties in getting spectra of very faint objects.

 As well as the scatter, the performance of the photometric redshift estimation can be quantified using the fraction of outliers produced.
 Following \cite{eriksen19}, we define the fraction of outliers as the number of galaxies, normalised by the total number of galaxies in the sample, that satisfy: